saralemus7/GooglePlay-AnalysisProject/04-final-writeup/final-writeup.md

 The regression modeling technique we will use will be Multiple Linear Regression (MLR).
-Since we are exploring the effect of multiple predictor variables on our response, `rating`, it is apt that we use MLR to model our data.
+Since we are exploring the effect of multiple predictor variables on our response, `Rating`, it is apt that we use MLR to model our data.
 MLR allows us to see the effect of multiple predictors on a response and explore both the significance of each predictor on the response as well as the effect of each predictor on the